csci-1301/csci-1301.github.io/docs/user_guide.md

 #.
 AU-hosted mirror of the website is located at <https://spots.augusta.edu/caubert/teaching/csci-1301>
 #. latest version of textbook is also available under [releases](https://github.com/csci-1301/csci-1301.github.io/releases) on Github.

+A mirrored version of this website is hosted on [spots](https://spots.augusta.edu/caubert/teaching/csci-1301/) and updated regularly.
 Additional copies of this resource can be made available through box or D2L.
 Because manual effort is required to share the resource through these channels, these may be slightly behind the latest version.

 How to obtain much earlier versions of this resource:

 #.
 Complete release history is accessible under [releases](https://github.com/csci-1301/csci-1301.github.io/releases) on Github
 #.
-Earlier versions of this resource will be periodically archived on Galileo
+Earlier versions of this resource will be periodically archived on Galileo.

 # Editing Resources